forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > Subjective reason: When the cold war ended there was a discussion of a 'Common European home' (as described in [Savranskaya and Blanton](#savranskaya-and-blanton-2017)).
 The manner of the NATO/EU expansion *policy* which sidelines Russia is not in agreement with that.

-> #### On the 'Actors' of the 'West'
+> #### 'Actors' of the 'West'
 > The NATO countries sometimes act in concert and sometimes independent (which is considered a good thing in general) and sometimes in concert with the EU.
 Even within states different parties such as political parties or state organizations (such as the defense departments or secrecy services) can act differently and uncoordinated (see e.g. promises not expand the NATO eastwards as described in )  and state & private sponsored organizations have various degrees of freedom to act.
 Overall it can be difficult from the outside to judge who did/initiated/supported what, which and when.
 Accordingly to select members to be sanctioned is not [always]straight forward. // Often the US gets all 'the blame' [by countries opposed to the NATO] and considered to dominate the other members.
 Here the opinion/impression is that the US generally respects the sovereignty of other countries [at least as long as no vital US [security] interest are endangered - which are sometimes interpreted quite broadly].
 So the US is just called for help [as a friendly sibling and not as a dominating one].
+> In the decision process not only state associated actors but also private stack owners play a crucial role besides political parties.
+The broad decision finding with many discussions likely brings more stable and less errors, though it possibly takes a little more than as when small circles decide.
 >
-> Additionally for the US with the most mighty military on earth and therefore often in the unique position to intervene, decision making can be hard: Sometimes not to intervene seems [to have been] wrong when looking backwards and sometimes to intervene seems wrong.
+> Additionally for the US with the most mighty military on earth and therefore often in the unique position to intervene, decision making can be hard: Sometimes *a no* to intervene seems [to have been] wrong when looking backwards and sometimes *a yes* intervene seems wrong.
 From the second world war onwards the US tended to intervene more. // Here the opinion is one should strengthen the UN to advocate human rights and prevent wars.

 > Support of Ukraine to *defend* itself is *not*  considered a reason for sanctions.
 > > This should not be read as an advocation for a large numbers of offensive weapons.
 This page is pro peace and accordingly [offensive military](#military) [equipment] is in general (in the entire world) not advocated here, best would be if offensive weapons are reduced world wide] ([Worldwide Security](#security-in-europe-and-the-world)).
 Borders are advocated here to be redrawn, if at all, nearly always peacefully or if considered adequate with non-military measures, this even when the borders are considered unjust or against laws. // Some rare exceptions when military methods are not opposed: